 For many rural health organizations, the current model is no longer sustainable.

 Value-based care (VBC) offers a different path.
 It shifts the focus from volume to outcomes and creates new opportunities for financial stability.
-For rural providers, it is not just a policy trend.
-It is a practical strategy for survival and long-term viability.
+This is a game-changer for rural providers, offering a practical strategy for survival and long-term viability.

 This guide outlines what value-based care means for rural organizations, why it matters, what makes it challenging, and how to move forward.